James Tiptree Jr.: Science fiction career: 1967–1987

-The Tiptree pseudonym was successfully maintained until late 1977, partly because, although "Tiptree" was widely known to be a pseudonym, it was generally understood that its use was intended to protect the professional reputation of an intelligence community official.
-Readers, editors and correspondents were permitted to assume gender, and generally, but not invariably, they assumed "male".
-There was speculation, based partially on the themes in her stories, that Tiptree might be female.
+The Tiptree pseudonym was successfully maintained until late 1977.
+Although "Tiptree" was widely known to be a pseudonym, it was generally understood its use was intended to protect the professional reputation of an intelligence community official, a career then strongly associated with men.
+Readers, editors and correspondents were permitted to assume the author's sex, and they generally but not invariably assumed Tiptree was male.
+For example, Harlan Ellison had introduced Tiptree's story "The Milk of Paradise" in the 1972 anthology Again, Dangerous Visions with the opinion that "[Kate] Wilhelm is the woman to beat this year, but Tiptree is the man".
+There was speculation Tiptree was a woman, however, based partially on the themes in her stories.
 In 1975, in the introduction to Warm Worlds and Otherwise, a collection of Tiptree's short stories, Robert Silverberg wrote: "[i]t has been suggested that Tiptree is female, a theory that I find absurd, for there is to me something ineluctably masculine about Tiptree's writing."
 Silverberg also likened Tiptree's writing to Ernest Hemingway's, arguing there was a "prevailing masculinity about both of them—that preoccupation with questions of courage, with absolute values, with the mysteries and passions of life and death as revealed by extreme physical tests, by pain and suffering and loss."

 [Tiptree's work is] proof of what she said, that men and women can and do speak both to and for one another, if they have bothered to learn how.